mattijs/node-rsync/README.md

 For adding a new shorthand method there are a few simple steps to take:
 - Fork
-- Add the option through the `exposeShortOption` or `exposeLongOption` functions.
+- Add the option through the `exposeShortOption`, `exposeLongOption` or `exposeMultiOption` functions.
 For examples see the source file.
 - Update this README file to list the new shorthand method
 - Make a pull request